KSHB-TV: As an NBC affiliate

 KSHB-TV was the primary NBC affiliate for St. Joseph—within range of its transmitter but defined as a separate media market—from 1994 until 2016, when KNPG-LD (channel 21) was relaunched as an NBC affiliate and displaced KSHB-TV from local satellite TV packages.
 Suddenlink Communications, the primary cable provider in St. Joseph, then removed KSHB-TV from its lineup in 2017.

 A jury found in 2019 that KSHB-TV retaliated against former reporter Lisa Benson Cooper, who is Black; she was fired in 2018 after suing Scripps two years prior, alleging she had been passed over for job opportunities because of her race.
 Scripps alleged that she had not applied for the positions and cited other reasons, including social media posts, for her suspension and termination.
-Though the jury awarded damages on the retaliation claim stemming from her firing, it found against her claim of racial discrimination.
+Though the jury awarded damages on the retaliation claim stemming from her firing, it found against her on the claim of racial discrimination.
 A second discrimination suit was filed by Demetrice "Dee" Jackson, who alleged that he had been passed over twice in favor of White men after applying to be sports director; this was settled out of court in February 2020, after the station released Jackson in late 2019.